Urinary Tract Infection

 Risk Factors for Urinary Tract Infections

 Some women only experience a UTI once or twice in their lifetime.
-Others are susceptible to having them more often.
+Others are more susceptible to them.
 The highest risk factors for a UTI include:

 - Genetic predisposition